 I'm a journalist based in Southern California, where I cover energy and the environment for The Desert Sun and the USA TODAY Network.
-My work has focused on the growth of renewable energy in the West, the balance between conservation and energy development on public lands, and water conservation strategies in the wake of California's historic drought.
-My reporting on financial conflicts of interest at a public agency in rural California, the Imperial Irrigation District, has resulted in more than $80 million in canceled solar and battery storage contracts, and an investigation by the local district attorney.
+My work has focused on renewable energy in the West, conservation and energy development on public lands, decision-making by electric utilities and utility regulators, and climate change impacts including intensifying droughts and wildfires.
+My reporting on financial conflicts of interest at a public utility, the Imperial Irrigation District, has resulted in more than $80 million in canceled solar and energy storage contracts.

 I've discussed my reporting on Marketplace, C-SPAN and several NPR member stations, including KPCC in Los Angeles.
 My work is featured regularly in USA TODAY.
 I also write a weekly email newsletter for USA TODAY, called Climate Point, about climate change, energy and the environment.
 Sign up by going to https://www.usatoday.com/featured-newsletter/climatepoint/.